finos/legend-engine/docs/databricks/README.md

 We connect legend stack to Databricks backend through a JDBC connection to an active cluster.
 On a Databricks workspace, we start a new cluster as follows.
 More information on cluster management [here](https://docs.databricks.com/clusters/index.html).
+Note that the same can be done programmatically using the databricks cluster [API](https://docs.databricks.com/dev-tools/api/latest/clusters.html).

 ![db-cluster.png](images/db-cluster.png)